PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 As a player I want a character to have races other than Human that customize its capabilities so that I can play more interesting characters and wont be boring and unoriginal

-- ideas
+#### Ideas

 - changes in abilities
 - increased critical range or damage
 - bonuses/penalties versus other races
 - special abilities

-####Samples
+#### Samples

 As a player I want to play an Orc so that I can be crude, drunk, and stupid